 At Jones Obenchain, we’ve been representing local, regional, and national insurers and the folks they insure for over 100 years.
 The work we do for them runs the gamut from defending personal-injury claims, to litigating employment-discrimination claims, to prosecuting and defending coverage actions and errors-and-omissions lawsuits.

 All of this litigation gets us into court…a lot.
-In 2011 Jones Obenchain tried more civil jury trials in Indiana than all but two other firms.*
+In 2011 Jones Obenchain tried more civil jury trials in Indiana than all but one other firm.*

 And though litigation is an adversarial process, our peers consistently rank us among the best at what we do.
 So do our clients, if the feedback they’ve given us on legal sites such as AVVO and Martindale-Hubbell are any indication.